brefphp/bref/docs/news/02-bref-2.0.md

 These changes allowed us to simplify the commands (automatically use the AWS region, credentials and stage from the `serverless` CLI).
 It also allowed us to remove the biggest `bref/bref` Composer dependencies and make the package much lighter.

-## Automatically load secrets at runtime
+## Automatically load secrets in Lambda

 Bref v1 lets you inject secrets (API keys, DB passwords, etc.) stored in SSM into environment variables **at deployment time**: